zip-sa/zip-sa.github.io/_featured_categories/book/it.md

 ---
 layout: list
 category: book
-bigtitle: Development & IT
+bigtitle: IT
-slug: devit_book
+slug: it
 description: >
-  개발 및 IT 카테고리
+  IT 관련 서적

 related_posts:
     -
 list: true
-order: 1
+order: 3
 ---